ADDICTIONS & COMMUNITY

 BECOMING A COMMUNITY SUPPORT WORKER OR ADDICTIONS ADVISOR

-At Heritage College, you’ll learn from an experienced team of experts in the social work field, and master the skills today’s agencies and programs are looking for.
-Our instructors share their valuable, real-world knowledge and experience, preparing you to become part of a modern community support team team.
+At Heritage College, we pride ourselves on our experienced team of experts in the social work field.
+Our instructors possess valuable, real-world knowledge and experience, providing you with the best education to meet the demands of today’s agencies and programs.
+Join our program to become part of a modern community support team.

-In this program, you’ll learn the practical skills necessary to work within various community programs and services, qualifying graduates for numerous career opportunities in this diverse field.
-In Alberta, Community Support Workers and Addictions Advisors are employed by social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities, and relate organizations.
-Community support works provide physical, vocational, recreational, social, and emotional support to clients in various combinations.
-In communities, Community Support Workers support caregivers, social workers and teachers.
+During this program, you will acquire practical skills essential for working in various community programs and services, opening up numerous career opportunities in this diverse field.
+In Alberta, Community Support Workers and Addictions Advisors find employment in social service and government agencies, mental health agencies, group homes, shelters, substance abuse centers, school boards, correctional facilities, and related organizations.
+Community Support Workers offer physical, vocational, recreational, social, and emotional support to clients, both individually and as part of a team, while also supporting caregivers, social workers, and teachers.

 Course Overview

-Graduates of Heritage College’s Addictions & Community Support Worker program develop the communications and counselling skills needed to support the operations of a variety of social service agencies.
-Over the length of this 6-month program, students:
+Upon completing Heritage College’s Addictions & Community Support Worker program, graduates emerge equipped with the essential communication and counseling skills required to support the operations of diverse social service agencies.
+Throughout this intensive 6-month program, students engage in a range of activities and experiences, including:

-- Gain valuable face-to-face counselling and intervention experience in mock sessions and practicums, including relationship building, applied behaviour analysis and crisis intervention.
+- Practical face-to-face counseling and intervention experience through simulated sessions and practicums, fostering proficiency in relationship building, applied behavior analysis, and crisis intervention.

-- Study physical, social and emotional development at various stages of life, and develop skills needed to support children, youth, and end-of-life populations.
+- In-depth study of physical, social, and emotional development across different life stages, enabling students to provide effective support to children, youth, and end-of-life populations.

-- Explore various vulnerable populations, including women, children, individuals living with disabilities, the LGBTQ+ community, and Indigenous groups.
+- Exploration of diverse vulnerable populations, such as women, children, individuals living with disabilities, the LGBTQ+ community, and Indigenous groups, nurturing cultural sensitivity and understanding.

-- Learn the laws and regulations that govern the practice of social work in Canada
+- Comprehensive understanding of the laws and regulations governing the practice of social work in Canada, ensuring adherence to ethical standards and professional guidelines.

 How You'll Learn